ribafs/view-maker/README.md

 # Package ViewMaker to Laravel

-Creatin views to CRUD in laravel framework
+Creation views to CRUD in laravel framework

 ## About